bradfordharrison2606/blog/_posts/2024-10-04-EmblemFodlan.md

 published: true
 ---

-So insure that the images show up on the GitHub Pages, you have to insert the site.baseurl below right before the /img/... stuff.
-{{ site.baseurl }}

-Do this at the end because adding this disables VS Studio's ability to view images before inserting them

-When you're done inserting all the images use the rivals command to rivals /img/ with {{ site.baseurl }}/img/

 | ![Emblem Pic]({{ site.baseurl }}/img/rivals/House_Leaders_Bracelet.webp)|

 | ![Emblem Pic]({{ site.baseurl }}/img/rivals/ClaudeFE17Portrait-transformed.webp)| ![Emblem Pic]({{ site.baseurl }}/img/rivals/EdelgardFE17Portrait.webp) | ![Emblem Pic]({{ site.baseurl }}/img/rivals/DimitriFE17Portrait.webp) |